GladysAssistant/v4-website/docs/installation/2_docker.md

 It should show an empty list of running container.

-If you have issues installing Docker, I recommend going to the [docker documentation](https://docs.docker.com/) and looking for instructions for your system.
+If you have any issues installing Docker, have a look at the [docker documentation](https://docs.docker.com/).
+Look for instructions pertaining to your system.

 ## Start Gladys